Open to the Public

 The Obed Wild and Scenic River was added to the National Park Service by act of Congress in 1976.
 The National Park Service has a scenic easement on the 73-acre preserve because it is within the boundary of the Park Service lands.
 The National Park Service and The Nature Conservancy work together to make sure that enjoyment of this remarkable area by rock climbers is compatible with protecting the area’s natural features and wildlife.

 Clear Creek Preserve is a premier sport climbing destination in the Southeast.
 The waters of Clear Creek also offer excellent white-water kayaking for experienced whitewater enthusiasts.
-There is also a hiking trail that runs along the base of the cliffs at the preserve, and which also leads up to the top.
+In addition there is a hiking trail that runs along the base of the cliffs at the preserve, which also leads up to the top.
 It is a moderate hike, which can take 2-3 hours.

 Note that the parking lot for Clear Creek Preserve is actually on private property.
 The owner graciously allows climbers and other preserve visitors to park there.
 Please consider leaving a dollar per person in the donation box at the trailhead.